-Add in Audrey’s character, and hey presto, there I am in my very own Twin Peaks (I lived in a suburb called Bald Hills which my friends and I sometimes called Hairy Flats).
+Add in Audrey’s character, and hey presto, there I am in my very own Twin Peaks.

-My friend Julie kept a diary and was the risk-taking type.
-And, even stranger, – I know that only die-hard Twin Peaks fans and Lynch himself would understand the symmetry here – but my father later closed his sawmill down, and, on the land he owned, he designed, and built an industrial development (based on a lease I managed to somehow obtain, at a very young age, when I distributed a well-written fax) with none other than the gigantic saw-mill: Weyerhauser USA.
+I know that only die-hard Twin Peaks fans and Lynch himself would understand the symmetry here – but my father later closed his sawmill down, and, on the land he owned, he designed, and built an industrial development (based on a lease I managed to somehow obtain, at a very young age, when I distributed a well-written fax, yes ’twas a fax) with none other than the icon of all saw-mills: Weyerhauser USA.
 This companies’ HQ was used as the Sheriff’s office in Twin Peaks and I drove right past it on my way to Bellingham from Santa Cruz one Christmas when I was living in the States.

 So after reading Globalisation of Poverty, and seeing it spread literally into my own backyard, my father closed down the mill and began a new life as the owner of an industrial property leased to a saw-mill giant.
 This still allows me the freedom I have today, to travel and to go back to New York to continue to study Art History again, and practice art.
 That part of the “puzzle” that could have happened because I wrote an email to Weyerhauser’s CEO and told him about how rapidly Australia was expanding, nevertheless, it still gives us momentum today.